rangle/ngCourse2/handout/redux/README.md

 Where Flux applications traditionally have multiple stores, Redux applications have only one global, read-only application state.
-This state is calculated by 'reducing' over a collection or stream of actions that update it in controlled ways.
+This state is calculated by "reducing" over a collection or stream of actions that update it in controlled ways.

 The Redux pattern has become very popular and has inspired [Ngrx](https://github.com/ngrx "ngrx collection") which is exclusive to